Alex-AK/portfolio_v3/client/content/pages/topia.md

 My name is <a href="/about" target="_blank" rel="noopener noreferrer">Alex King</a>.

-We met at the Product Hunt camp fire a few days ago.
-Immediately upon joining Topia and strolling up to the camp fire, I had an overwhelmingly positive experience, sense of synchronicity, and belonging.
+Immediately upon joining your campfire in Topia (/hunters), I felt a profound sense of belonging and synchronicity, both of which prompted me to reach out.

-Topia's mission of bringing people together to share in experiences, through a creative world building platform, has gotten me excited beyond words.
+Topia's mission to bring people together in shared experience, through a creative world building platform, aligns with my creative goals as well as my values as a software developer.

-It was a pleasure to join in the conversation about community, human connection, prioritization of features, and maintaining a feeling of simplicity for Topia.
-It'd be great to connect further to discuss what y'all are looking for on the engineering team, if my skills align with those goals, and if we'd be a good fit working together.
+After connecting at the campfire, I believe my skills would add value to Topia's vision and upcoming interface development, world building user experience expansions, and permissions work.

 I've put together a summarized list of my recent work to highlight where I may be able to add value to Topia as a company and rapidly expanding codebase.

-I look forward to connecting soon.
+Hope to connect soon.

 Cheers